-6. Special personal data -
+6. Special category personal data

-An extra layer of rules apply when we process special personal data.
+An extra layer of rules apply when we process special category personal data (sensitive data).

-We still need to have a lawful basis for processing special personal data, but we also need an additional justification for processing it.
+We still need to have a lawful basis for processing special category personal data, but we also need an additional justification for processing it.
 The justifications that are most likely to be relevant are: